pandas-dev/pandas/doc/source/user_guide/io.rst

   can ``.reset_index()`` to store the index or ``.reset_index(drop=True)`` to ignore it.
 * Duplicate column names and non-string columns names are not supported
-* Non supported types actual Python object types.
+* Actual Python objects in object dtype columns are not supported.
 These will raise a helpful error message on an attempt at serialization.

 See the `Full Documentation <https://github.com/wesm/feather>`__.